woodxiang/supreium-headless-gl/README.md

 ### What extensions are supported?

 See https://github.com/stackgl/headless-gl/issues/5 for current status.

-### How is the development environment set up?

-1. Clone this repo: `git clone git@github.com:stackgl/headless-gl.git`
-1. Switch to the headless gl directory: `cd headless-gl`
-1. Initialize the angle submodule: `git submodule init`
-1. Update the angle submodule: `git submodule update`
-1. Install npm dependencies: `npm install`
-1. Run node-gyp to generate build scripts: `npm run build`

-Once this is done, you should be good to go!
-A few more things

-* To run the test cases, use the command `npm test`, or execute specific by just running it using node.
-* On a Unix-like platform, you can do incremental rebuilds by going into the `build/` directory and running `make`

-This should work on most environments, but hasn't been tested thoroughly with windows.

 ### How can `headless-gl` be used on a headless Linux machine?